Psalms For Life

 and your blessing to your people.

 Like Psalm 2, this psalm responds to an attempted coup—only here David’s own egomaniacal son leads the power grab.
 David’s family life is a veritable train wreck.
 Absalom’s revolt came at the culmination of a whole series of failures on David’s part—failures to do right.
-David’s over-indulgent love for his sons kept him from faithfully holding them to account.
-When Absalom returned from self-exile, David left him in limbo, feeding the overblown sense of injustice that then led him to rebel.
+David’s over-indulgent parental love and his desire to avoid public disgrace kept him from faithfully holding his sons to account.
+When Absalom returned from self-exile, David left him in limbo, which fed Absalom’s overblown sense of injustice until it led him to rebel.

-Having fled Jerusalem, God’s royal residence, David remains conflicted, unwilling to respond as he should, yet grieved that his beloved son is seeking his head and dividing the nation.
-While David has been a fugitive before, now he’s the older guy in the chase, and his foes are convinced he’s done for.
+Having fled Jerusalem, God’s royal residence, David remained conflicted, unwilling to respond as he should, yet grieved that his beloved son was seeking his head and dividing the nation.
+While David has been a fugitive before, now he’s the older guy in the chase, and his foes are all convinced he’s done for.

 So David cries out to God, whose care for him is already evident.
 And God graciously meets him where he is, giving him rest in the knowledge that nothing can separate him from God’s love.
 So this is what finding refuge in God looks like.
 David asks God to defend him against his foes and holds onto two truths that anchor him in the storm: nothing on earth can overthrow God’s sovereign rule and nothing can rob God’s people of his blessing.